paldepind/functional-frontend-architecture/README.md

 # noname-functional-frontend-framework

-This repository is meant to document and explore the implementation of what is know as "the Elm architecture".
+This repository is meant to document and explore the implementation of what is known as "the Elm architecture".
 A simple functional architecture for building frontend applications.

 # High level overview

 The entire state is contained in a single data structure.
-Things can happend and the state should change accordingly.
-The number of things that can happend is described as a set of _actions_.
+Things can happen and the state should change accordingly.
+The number of things that can happen is described as a set of _actions_.
 Actions flow unidirectionally down the application.
 Actions are handled by pure _update_ functions.
 Such a function takes an action and a state and returns a new state.
 The state is handled to a